Start Shopping Black Friday

 Why is my refrigerator compressor noise lasting so long?

-New refrigerators have a high-efficiency compressor that may run longer than older models in order to consume only the energy necessary for optimum efficiency.
+New refrigerators have a high-efficiency compressor.
+This refrigerator part may run longer than older models in order to consume only the energy necessary for optimum efficiency.
 This is normal, and you may also hear it if the room is warm, a lot of food was just added, or if the doors are open often or were accidentally left open.

 Have questions about other refrigerator or freezer noises?